-Policy loans have no stated maturity dates and are part of the related insurance contract.
-The carrying amount of policy loans approximates fair value because their interest rate is reset periodically in accordance with current market rates.
+- Policy loans these financial instruments have no stated maturity dates and are part of the related insurance contract.
+The carrying amount of policy loans approximates fair value because their interest rate is reset periodically in accordance with current market rates. - Policyholder deposits the fair value of policyholder deposits is the amount payable on demand at the reporting date, and accordingly, the carrying value amount approximates fair value. - Long-term borrowings the carrying amount of the loans payable to bank approximates fair value due to its floating interest-rate structure.